 After a busy day of exploring Sonoma County’s natural wonders, take some time to treat yourself to some Sonoma craft beer.

 Microbreweries, brew pubs, taverns, and bars have more than national brands on tap.
-From locally made golden pale ales to double IPAs, here you’ll find local beers take center stage.
+From locally made golden pale ales to double IPAs, here you’ll find that local beers take center stage.
 Beer tasting is best done in a tavern setting.
 What better way to enjoy the suds than with some hearty pub grub.

 Dempsey's Restaurant & Brewery, Petaluma